 Let Us Help You Explore Your Legal Options

 We know the legal system can be confusing, but you don't have to go it alone.
-SAFE victim advocate Carla Holmes is available to talk with you about your legal options.
+A SAFE victim advocate is available to talk with you about your legal options.
 She can help you get a Domestic Violence Protective Order.
 She can also go with you to court.
-Carla is not an attorney and cannot provide legal representation.
+She is not an attorney and cannot provide legal representation.